How Do I Know If I Have Obsessive-Compulsive Disorder?

 There is no reliable diagnostic test for obsessive-compulsive disorder (OCD).
 The diagnosis is usually based on a thorough face-to-face interview conducted by an experienced mental health professional.
 Perhaps someday, as we learn more about the underlying biology of OCD, there will be genetic markers or characteristic patterns on brain scans that will confirm diagnosis.
 But we are not there yet.
 On the other hand, obtaining some medical tests may be appropriate to rule out neurological conditions that may produce obsessive-compulsive symptoms.

 For example, consider a person who shows symptoms of OCD for the first time after a head injury at the age of 45.
-It would be reasonable to pursue the possibility that an acute injury to the brain might have caused the symptoms of OCD.
+It would be reasonable to explore the possibility that an acute injury to the brain might have caused the symptoms of OCD.
 Another example is a 10-year-old girl who suddenly develops concerns about germs and begins washing her hands incessantly.
 She also displays jerking movements of her arms.
 These symptoms appear one month after having had a suspected strep throat.

 Although such onset is not typical of OCD, there is reason to believe that some cases may be precipitated by an abnormal reaction of the immune system to an untreated upper respiratory infection.
 Sue Swedo, MD, of the National Institute of Mental Health has coined the term PANDAS to refer to this variety of OCD.
 Most cases of OCD begin inconspicuously and gradually become more apparent over many months or years.
 It is only in retrospect that one looks back and recognizes some of the early signs of the illness.